 Fort Baldwin, Military fort in Phippsburg, United States

-Fort Baldwin is a coastal defense installation on Sabino Hill in Phippsburg with three concrete artillery batteries.
-The structures command views of the Kennebec River and where it meets the Atlantic Ocean.
+Fort Baldwin is a coastal defense installation on Sabino Hill in Phippsburg, Maine, made up of three concrete artillery batteries and a series of gun positions.
+The fort sits where the Kennebec River meets the Atlantic Ocean, giving it a commanding position over the water below.

-The fort was built between 1905 and 1912 by the United States Army Corps of Engineers to strengthen coastal defense near Bath Iron Works.
-Additional structures and equipment were added during World War II.
+The fort was built between 1905 and 1912 by the United States Army Corps of Engineers to protect the coastline near the Bath Iron Works shipyard.
+During World War II, the installation was expanded with new structures to meet the demands of the conflict.

-The site is accessible via Sabino Head Road from the parking area or through the Perkins Farm Trail from a different trailhead.
-The walking paths are open and allow visitors to explore the batteries and grounds at their own pace.
+The site can be reached via Sabino Head Road from the parking area, or through the Perkins Farm Trail from a separate trailhead.
+Both routes allow visitors to explore the batteries and grounds at their own pace with no strict order to follow.

 The community of curious travelers